Shopee Seller Fees 2026: How Much Does Shopee Take?

 | Adjusted Price | The base amount for calculating fees. | S$75.00 |

-After an S$80 sale, you walk away with S$64.39.
-The total fees were S$10.61, which is over 13% of your adjusted selling price.
-This example shows just how quickly the different fees can stack up.
+After an S$80 sale, you walk away with S$61.10.
+The total fees were S$13.90, which is over 18% of your adjusted selling price.
+This example shows just how quickly the different fees can stack up under the 2026 rates.

 Now let’s look at an established Shopee Mall fashion brand selling a dress for S$120.
-They participate in both the Free Shipping and Coins Cashback programmes.
+They participate in the Promo Xtra Programme.
 The customer doesn’t use any seller vouchers.

-For a Mall seller, the fee structure is different:
+For a Mall seller, the fee structure is higher:

 Let’s do the maths for this S$120 dress:

-Here, the total fees took a 17.4% bite out of the selling price.
+Here, the total fees took a 19.6% bite out of the selling price.
 This is a significant amount and highlights why you must factor these costs into your pricing strategy.
+If you import products, use our landed cost calculator to determine the true cost of goods before adding marketplace fees.
+Then use price monitoring tools to track competitor prices and ensure you’re pricing competitively while still maintaining healthy margins.

-To understand how Shopee fees affect your bottom line, it’s vital to know the break-even point formula.
-This helps you determine how much you need to sell just to cover your costs.
+To understand how Shopee fees affect your bottom line, it’s vital to know your break-even point.
+Use our break-even calculator with a built-in Shopee preset to see exactly how many units you need to sell to cover your costs.

 Calculating your true profit margins on every product is essential for a healthy business.
 To save time and avoid spreadsheet errors, you can use our free ecommerce profit margin calculator.
 It lets you quickly see how fees are impacting each product’s profitability.